sparsh-111/CS433-assignment2/README.md

 # CS433 Assignment-2

 This repository contains the code and documentation for CS433 Assignment-2.
-The assignment involves implementing a Mininet topology, running TCP clients and servers with different congestion control schemes, and analyzing throughput.
+The assignment involves implementing a Mininet topology, running iperf clients and servers with different congestion control schemes, and analyzing throughput.

 ## Files and Directories: